piyushrpt/condaLinuxSetup/README.md

 ### Miniconda2

 - We only need python2 for scons.
+You can instead choose to install anaconda2 and get the full installation as well.
 - Download miniconda 2.7 64-bit bash installer from conda.pydata.org/miniconda.html
 - Change permissions on the downloaded script
 ```bash